KPourgourides/UAVTrafficPy/paper/paper.md

 # State of the Field

-There are several published works that utilize UAV-based traffic data to accomplish a specific goal or address a particular issue, such as learning vehicle interactions using their trajectories [@Li2025], inferring successive vehicle spacings and their relative speeds[@Jiao2023], calibrating car-following models [@Zhang2022], treating data noise and anomalies [@Mahajan], investigating lane-related phenomena [@Clapes2023] and studying the resolution of queues at signalized intersections [@Hu2022].
+There are several published works that utilize UAV-based traffic data to accomplish a specific goal or address a particular issue, such as studying vehicle interactions [@Li2025], inferring successive vehicle spacings and their relative speeds [@Jiao2023], calibrating car-following models [@Zhang2022], treating data noise and anomalies [@Mahajan2023], investigating lane-related phenomena [@Clapes2023], and studying the resolution of queues at signalized intersections [@Hu2022].
 Additionally, there are open-source software packages that address video analysis for UAV-based traffic monitoring [@Benjdira2022] and simulation of UAV-based data collection in traffic networks [@Tsioutis2025].

-However, to the best of the authors' knowledge, there is currently no similar work to UAVTrafficPy, which is a standalone, open-source Python package, that provides tools for scientific analysis and visualization of post-video UAV-based traffic data on multiple levels.
+However, to the best of the authors' knowledge, there is currently no similar work to UAVTrafficPy, which is a standalone, open-source Python package that provides tools for scientific analysis and visualization of post-video UAV-based traffic data on multiple levels in a single platform.

 # Software Functionality